Nefarious-Engineering/tbug/README.md

 This helps ensure your custom scripts interact correctly with the onboard components.

-Additionally, a complete pinout diagram of the Waveshare RP2040-Zero board is included in this documentation.
+Additionally, a complete pinout diagram of the Waveshare RP2040-Zero board is included in the `development_resources` directory.
 This is useful if you want to connect or solder additional sensors, buttons, or peripherals to T-BUG for your own specific use case or advanced applications.

 ## Developer Notes